landlord guides

 Buildings Insurance

-This is the foundation.
-Buildings insurance covers the physical structure of the property — walls, roof, floors, windows, and permanent fixtures — against damage from fire, flood, storm, subsidence, and other insured perils.
+Buildings insurance is the foundation of landlord cover.
+It protects the physical structure of the property — walls, roof, floors, windows, and permanent fixtures — against damage from fire, flood, storm, subsidence, and other insured perils.

 Contents Insurance

-If you let the property furnished or part-furnished, you need contents insurance to cover the items you provide — furniture, appliances, carpets, curtains, and any other moveable items.
+If you let the property furnished or part-furnished, you need contents insurance to cover the items you provide.
+Contents cover protects furniture, appliances, carpets, curtains, and any other moveable items against theft, fire, or damage.

 Get landlord compliance updates